 For the above convergence, we have used Equation~(\ref{eq:Kapranov_conv}) and the continuity differentials with respect to the weak limit, and for the latter equality we have used the tropical Lelong--Poincar\'e equation; see Proposition \ref{prop:Lelong-Poincare}. \end{proof}

 \begin{remark} \begin{itemize}

 \item [(a)]We have observed that the tropicalisation of the Lelong--Poincar\'e equation leads to a version of Kapranov's theorem.
-It is therefore tempting to tropicalise King's formula \cite[III.8.18]{DemaillyBook1}, and wish to obtain a version of the Fundamental Theorem of Tropical Geometry, see \cite[Section 3.2]{Maclagan-Sturmfels}.
-However, Monge--Amp\'ere operators are not in general weakly continuous, see \cites{Lelong-Discont, Cegrell-discont, Fornaess-Sibony}, and dynamical tropicalisation of the King's formula fails.
+It is therefore tempting to tropicalise the King's formula \cite[III.8.18]{DemaillyBook1}, and wish to obtain a version of the Fundamental Theorem of Tropical Geometry, see \cite[Section 3.2]{Maclagan-Sturmfels}.
+However, Monge--Amp\`ere operators are not in general weakly continuous, see \cites{Lelong-Discont, Cegrell-discont, Fornaess-Sibony}, and naively applying the dynamical tropicalisation to the King's formula does not provide useful information.

 \item[(b)] Let $W \subseteq \C^* \times (\C^*)^n$ be an irreducible subvariety of dimension $p+1$ such that the projection of $W$ onto the first factor is \emph{flat} and surjective.
-We may therefore regard $W$ as a one-parameter family of algebraic varieties $W_t,$ where each $W_t$ is the $p$-dimensional fiber above $t \in \C^*.$ In tropical geometry, it is shown that the limit in Hausdorff sense of
+We may therefore regard $W$ as a one-parameter family of algebraic varieties $W_t,$ where each $W_t$ is the $p$-dimensional fiber above $t \in \C^*.$ In tropical geometry, it is shown that the limit in the Hausdorff sense of

 is a rational polyhedral complex which is balanced.
 See \cites{Rull-thesis, Pass-Rull} for the codimension one case, and \cite{Jonsson} in any codimensions and the background on the evolution of proofs.
 The correct analogue of this statement in our setting seems to be proving that the sequence